It’s called “reactance.”

 Of course, if you really want to see reverse psychology in action, you can’t do better than the Joe Isuzu campaign.

-Because like most advertising strategies, reverse psychology works better when stacked with storytelling and character-driven ad campaigns.
+Because like most messaging strategies, reverse psychology works better when stacked with storytelling and character-driven campaigns.

 Created by Della Femina, Travisano, and Partners, the Joe Isuzu campaign launched in 1986 with an ad budget that was less than a tenth of Toyotas.